jackyhuynh/Inventory-Prediction/README.md

 ![alt](https://github.com/jackyhuynh/salePredictionModels-dataMining/blob/main/src/picture/1.PNG)

 Hypothesis from plot.
-In the plot, we can easily see people who come to buy grocery have a 100% change to buy detergent paper (and vice versa); or People who buy detergent paper will have a change of 75% to 90% to buy milk (and vice versa)...
-Combine the plotting and statistic together will easily helping business to make correct decision.
+According to the plot, we can easily see people who buy grocery have a 100% change to buy detergent paper (and vice versa); or people who buy detergent paper will have a change of 75% to 90% to buy milk (and vice versa)...
+Combine the plotting and statistic together will help business to make correct decision.
+Please click [here](https://github.com/jackyhuynh/salePredictionModels-dataMining/blob/main/src/Markdown-WholeSale.pdf) for the full statistic and prediction.

 ### Technology
 * Business Analyst